 If you’re looking for reliable dog boarding in San Diego where your dog will feel loved and be treated like family, consider Fon Jon Pet Care.
 We’d be more than happy to show you around, answer your questions, and help you choose a package that suits your pet.

-Remember, if you have any questions about dog boarding, doggy daycare, or dog training, just give us a call at (858) 490-2117, send us an email at fonjonpetcare@hotmail.com, or visit our website if you’re ready to make an appointment.
+Remember, if you have any questions about our boarding facility, dog boarding, doggy daycare, or dog training, just give us a call at (858) 490-2117, send us an email at fonjonpetcare@hotmail.com, or visit our website if you’re ready to make an appointment.
 We’re always here to help!